microsoft/mssql-scripter/doc/documentation_page.md

 For information about installation, please see the LINK/install guide/LINK.

+The examples in this guide use the Adventureworks sample database.
+You can download the sample [here](https://www.microsoft.com/en-us/download/details.aspx?id=49502).

 ## Dump database object schema

     # generate DDL scripts for all objects in the Adventureworks database and save the script to a file